 Get-WMIObject -ComputerName "your-pc" -Query "SELECT * FROM Win32_Product" | FL

-3: Get List of Installed Programs using Powershell with Filter: You can use SQL Query like syntax in Win32_Product class.
-The following Powershell script, filter and list only Non-Microsoft softwares.
+You can use SQL Query-like syntax in the Win32_Product class.
+The following Powershell script, filter and list only Non-Microsoft software.

 Get-WMIObject -Query "SELECT * FROM Win32_Product Where Not Vendor Like '%Microsoft%'" |FT

-4: Use following powershell script, filter and list only Microsoft based softwares.
+Use the following PowerShell script, filter, and list only Microsoft-based software.